Ice hockey at the 1968 Winter Olympics: Highlights

-In their penultimate match of the tournament, the USSR team lost to the Czechoslovakian team, which gave a tie-breaking advantage to the latter as each team had a record of 5 wins, 1 loss (10 points) with one game remaining.
+In their penultimate match of the tournament, the USSR team lost to the Czechoslovak team, which gave a tie-breaking advantage to the latter as each team had a record of 5 wins, 1 loss (10 points) with one game remaining.
 Yet the USSR team was also tied with Canada and would play the Canadians in the final game of the tournament.
 For teams finishing with identical records, it is games between those against each other that determines the placings.
 To win the championship, Czechoslovakia needed to win its game against Sweden and for Canada to lose or tie its match with USSR.
 Had Canada won against USSR and Czechoslovakia won its game over Sweden, Canada would have tied Czechoslovakia with 12 points but prevailed in the tie breaker to win the championship.
 In their final matches of the tournament, Sweden tied with Czechoslovakia, while the USSR won its game against Canada, and the gold medal.

 Firsts

 East Germany participated for the first and only time in these games and played its final game with rival West Germany.
-The West prevailed 4-2.
+The West prevailed, 4–2.
 Finland pulled off a historic first, defeating Canada in the second day of competition.
-For the USSR, their loss broke a record tying streak of 39 straight World Championship games without a loss.
+For the USSR, their loss broke a record streak of 39 straight World Championship games without a loss.